-SDIP is supported by a growing membership of over 30 institutions representing governments, philanthropy and private capital, all committed to making a contribution to close the financing gap for sustainable infrastructure projects.
+SDIP is supported by a growing membership of 40 institutions representing governments, philanthropy and private capital, all committed to making a contribution to close the financing gap for sustainable infrastructure projects.

 SDIP is establishing Regional Hubs that extend the reach of our broader activity to capture regional perspectives and address local challenges for strengthening project pipelines, mobilizing capital for projects, and contributing to local build capacity.